 Helsinki is a city surrounded by the Baltic on three sides, with 100km of shoreline and approximately 300 islands making up the Helsinki Archipelago.
 Sightseeing cruises are great ways to tour the waters surrounding Helsinki and get a taste for what you might like to further explore.
 Several of the islands are used for recreational purposes while others house a UNESCO World Heritage Site and even a zoo!

-Suomenlinna Sea Fortress

 14. Spend the Day at the Suomenlinna Sea Fortress

-These days, the fortress is a popular place for picnics on the beach, meals the islands’ restaurants, and visits to one of Suomenlinna’s museums such as the Toy Museum which houses an interesting private collection of toys dating back to the 19th Century.
+These days, the fortress is a popular place for picnics on the beach, meals the islands’ restaurants, and visits to one of Suomenlinna’s museums such as the Toy Museum.
+This small museum houses an interesting private collection of toys dating back to the 19th Century.
 There is a charming little cafe, Cafe Samovarbar, inside the Toy Museum which is a nice place to grab a cup of coffee and homemade treats.
 Do not miss their cinnamon rolls called Korvapuusti.

 Amusements Outside the City Center

 There is even a Kid’s Land built for little ones who want to get in on the action.
 Zippy is outside of the city center and while it can be reached via public transportation, I recommend visiting this park with your rental car before you head out to explore more of this remarkable country.

 Sleep in a Prison

-A short walk from Helsinki’s central hub of activity, Best Western Karajanokka is most definitely not the typical roadside Best Western that we are used to in the States!
-The historic redbrick building that houses the hotel served as a prison from the 1800s until 2002.
-The building has been completely transformed into a modern hotel complete with a complimentary breakfast buffet, fitness center, sauna, business center, restaurant, pub, 24-hour lobby bar, and outdoor terrace.
-My family stayed in one of the property’s suites which included an in-room sauna- very Finnish indeed!
-No doubt,the Best Western Karanjanokka is the nicest Best Western I have ever stayed in.
 With all of this modernization, the hotel took care to leave some fun reminders of its prison past.
-A brick wall still surrounds the property, staff wear prison-striped uniforms, tin plates can be found in the breakfast area, and a couple of cells have been left intact to remind visitors what sleeping quarters used to look like.
+A brick wall still surrounds the property, staff wears prison-striped uniforms, tin plates can be found in the breakfast area, and a couple of cells have been left intact to remind visitors what sleeping quarters used to look like.